 Published on: 2 May 2019

-Four amazing, unique indigenous art pieces were unveiled in Manjar Square this week – the Preparatory School’s meeting place.
+Four amazing, unique indigenous art pieces have been unveiled in Manjar Square – the Preparatory School’s meeting place.

 The launch saw boys in the Preparatory School, joined by staff and members of the school community, formally introduced to four new Preparatory Houses; Karda (Goanna), Wardung (Australian Raven), Kearla (Dolphin) and Yonga (Kangaroo) and their official emblems.